Leefarmer83/ievas_fragrances/TESTING.md

 ## Bugs and issues

-- I had trouble with. my local environmnet in setting (gitpod), this lead to me crearting an env.py file.
-It was a welcome issue as this forced me to follow best practacies
+-	I had trouble with. my local environment in setting (gitpod), this lead to me creating an env.py file.
+It was a welcome issue as this forced me to follow best practices.
 - Email confirmation on register
-    - I was not recieving a confirmation email, turn out it was the third party provided, student care pointed me in the right direction "https://10minutemail.com/"
+    - I was not receiving a confirmation email, turn out it was the third party provided, student care pointed me in the right direction "https://10minutemail.com/"
-- I was getting a 500 error once I deplloyed my code to Heroku, turns out my session needed deleting as it had a deleted product in the basket.
+- I was getting a 500 error once I deployed my code to Heroku, turns out my session needed deleting as it had a deleted product in the basket.
 - Zip Code required
-    - When using the code from the project, it required a zip code, as this is for a UK busdiness, i adapted the code accordingly.
+    - When using the code from the project, it required a zip code, as this is for a UK business, I adapted the code accordingly.
--